Ersatz good: Eastern Bloc

 In the Eastern Bloc, many agricultural goods could not be produced domestically, such as tea, coffee, nuts, and citrus fruits.
 These were generally imported from abroad with scarce foreign currency reserves, or inferior substitutes were produced domestically.
 In 1977, the East German coffee crisis resulted in the introduction of many coffee substitutes, which were generally rejected by the population.
 Replacements for orangeat and succade were made from candied carrot and unripe tomatoes.

+Other

+A study of conditions in the Southern United States during the American Civil War is called Ersatz in the Confederacy.

 Effectiveness

-When people are asked to choose an ersatz good, they tend to prefer a substitute from the same category as the good they desire to a goal-derived substitute, one that meets the same goal.
+When presented with a choice of ersatz, one tends to prefer the generic version of the brand rather than an entirely different product.
+Specifically one that most closely resembles the original and meets the same goal.

 For instance, a person who desires a gourmet chocolate is more likely to choose another, less expensive chocolate as a substitute than a different kind of dessert or snack.
-Because such "within-category" substitutes are easier to compare to the desired good, however, those that are inferior are less effective than "cross-category" substitutes that fulfil the same goal.
+Because such "within-category" substitutes are easier to compare to the desired good, however, those that are inferior are less effective than "cross-category" substitutes that fulfill the same goal.
 People are more able to notice their inferiority during consumption, which leads them to be less satisfying than goal-derived substitutes from different taxonomic categories.